September 2021: This chapter has been updated throughout.

 - being verbally and physically threatened / abused if they try to exit the abuse;

 - attempts to groom younger siblings or friends;

 - being plied with alcohol and drugs to make them compliant to the point of addiction.

 3. Indicators of Sexual Exploitation / Organised Abuse

-The following are key indicators of sexual exploitation / organised abuse, of which practitioners working with young adults with care and support needs should be particularly aware:
+The following are key indicators of sexual exploitation / organised abuse, of which practitioners working with adults with care and support needs should be particularly aware:

 - exclusion or unexplained absences from school, college or work;